 fallow farming and importance

-what is fallow farming?.
-Fallow farming simply means allowing a piece of farm land to rest and regain lost nutrients in a natural way after farming on it over a period of time.
+what is fallow farming?
+Fallow farming simply means allowing a piece of farmland to rest and regain lost nutrients in a natural way after farming on it over a period of time.

 The time to allow this land to fallow will largely depend on the availability of enough land.
-This also will depend on the type of land tenure system practiced within that community wherein the farming activities are taking place.
+This also will depend on the type of land tenure system practised within that community wherein the farming activities are taking place.

 reasons why people practice fallow farming

-fallow farming implement
+fallow farming

 2. Fallow farming methods can serve as a natural method of pest control